insdaguirre/ML_4_MLB/README.md

 ## ⚠️ Disclaimer

-**This system is for educational and research purposes only.
-Sports betting involves risk and may result in financial loss.
-Always gamble responsibly and within your means.
-The authors are not responsible for any financial losses incurred through the use of this system.**
+**This system is for educational and research purposes in sports analytics.
+Do not use this project for real-money wagering.
+The authors are not responsible for any outcomes resulting from misuse.**

 ---